howl-anderson/tensorweaver/README.md

 ## 🎯 **What is TensorWeaver?**

-TensorWeaver is the **educational deep learning framework** that shows you exactly how PyTorch works under the hood.
-Built from scratch in pure Python, it demystifies automatic differentiation, neural networks, and optimization algorithms.
+TensorWeaver is a **transparent deep learning framework** that reveals exactly how PyTorch works under the hood.
+Built from scratch in pure Python, it provides complete visibility into automatic differentiation, neural networks, and optimization algorithms.

-> **Think of it as "PyTorch with the hood open"** 🔧
+> **Think of it as "PyTorch with full transparency"** 🔧

 ### **🎓 Perfect for:**
-- **CS Students** learning machine learning internals
+- **ML Engineers** debugging complex gradient issues and understanding framework internals
-- **Self-taught developers** who want to go beyond tutorials
+- **Researchers** who need full control over their implementations
-- **ML Engineers** debugging complex gradient issues
+- **Software Engineers** building custom deep learning solutions
-- **Educators** teaching deep learning concepts
+- **Technical Teams** who need to understand and modify framework behavior
-- **Curious minds** who refuse to accept "magic"
+- **Developers** who refuse to accept "black box" solutions

 > **💡 Pro Tip**: Use `import tensorweaver as torch` for seamless PyTorch compatibility!